The Essential Business Guide to Returns Management, Recovery, and Recommerce

 Compliant Disposal of Retired Assets

-NTT Ltd, a global IT infrastructure and services company, was faced with processing redundant IT equipment consolidated from their offices across Europe and needed an ITAD partner.
+A global IT infrastructure and services company was faced with processing redundant IT equipment consolidated from their offices across Europe and needed an ITAD partner.
 Ingram Micro Lifecycle has become their partner of choice for ITAD solutions after several years of working together.

 Customer Contact Center